PabloGP18/weater-app-nextjs-tailwind/README.md

 # Next JS Weather App

 Hello!
 Welcome to the documentation of my recent project, a weather app built using Next JS and styled completely with Tailwind CSS.
 As I venture into the world of Next JS, I find it extremely beneficial to apply my knowledge through practical projects.
-This weather app is one such endeavor.

 ## Description